US Fulbright Logo

 What is life like for Fulbrighters in the host country?

-Poland is a modern country with a centuries-old cultural heritage and scholarly tradition, ample research and teaching opportunities, rich geographical diversity, and unique location in the heart of Europe.
+Poland is a modern country with a centuries-old cultural heritage and scholarly tradition, ample research and teaching opportunities, rich geographical variety, and unique location in the heart of Europe.
 Its central location makes it a perfect base from which to explore the region.
-While living standards are comparable with those in Western European countries, the cost of living in Poland, even in bigger cities, is significantly lower (more information here).
+While living standards are comparable with those in Western European countries, the cost of living in Poland, even in bigger cities, is relatively lower (more information here).

 Eligibility